 Gross salary, statutory social security contributions, holiday and Christmas bonuses, costs for further education, downtime or the creation of a job.
 Employees often do not realize how many items can be subsumed under the actual personnel costs of an employee.

 But exactly these factors should consider employers from the beginning.
 Only if they determine the full amount of staff costs can they determine whether they can afford the employment of new employees at all?
-But which positions have to be considered exactly in order to be able to calculate the personnel costs completely?
+But which positions have to be considered exactly in order to be able to?

 Profitability analysis: What are direct and indirect personnel costs?